EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-5.md

 <!-- prettier-ignore-end -->

 In this code, the component is first connected to a **Redux** state using the **connect** HOC from the **react-redux** library.
 Next, the component is connected to a reSolve View Model.
-The **mapDispatchToProps** function takes the reSolve aggregate actions from the component's payload and wraps every action into a **dispatch** call.
+The **mapDispatchToProps** function takes the reSolve aggregate actions from the component's payload and wraps every action in a **dispatch** call.

 ### Implement Data Editing UI

 #### Item Creation

 Use the **createShoppingItem** action creator to add new shopping list items.
-The UI markup is shown below:
+The UI markup is shown below.

 **common/view-models/shopping_list.projection.js:**